machury/datasciencecoursera/SamsungDataProject/CodeBook.md

 - We add column names to the data set.
 - We join the data set with the Activity table to get the activity names.
 - We then filter the data set to only include those features that are std() or mean()
-- We group by the Activity and Subject and calculate the average of each varible.
+- We group by the Activity and Subject and calculate the average of each variable.